Bitcoin-ABC/bitcoin-abc/doc/abc/uahf-technical-spec.md

 - adding a magic 'fork id' value to the nHashType before the hash is calculated allows a successful signature verification as per REQ-6-3

-RATIONALE: To give users on the BUIP-HF chain an opt-in way to encumber replay of their transactions to the legacy chain (and other forks which may consider such transactions invalid).
+RATIONALE: To give users on the UAHF chain an opt-in way to encumber replay of their transactions to the legacy chain (and other forks which may consider such transactions invalid).